SKaplanOfficial/Raycast-PromptLab/assets/placeholders_guide.md

 ### Flow Control Directives

 PromptLab provides limited support for flow control within prompts using select directives.
 These directives are useful for creating prompts that behave differently depending on the type(s) of files selected when a command is executed.
-For example, you can use `{{csv:...}}` to specify content that will only be evaluated if one or more CSV files are selected.
+For example, you can use `{{csv:...:...}}` to specify content that will only be evaluated if one or more CSV files are selected.
+All flow control directives accept two inputs: the content to include if the condition passes, and the content to include if it doesn't.
+For example, in `{{csv:One:Two}}`, `One` is the content to include if at least one CSV file is selected, and `Two` is the content to include if no CSV files are selected.
+You can also use `{{csv:...}}` to specify content that will only be evaluated if one or more CSV files are selected, with no content to include if no CSV files are selected.

 You can include multiple flow control directives within a prompt to create complex workflows.
 Flow control directives are evaluated before script placeholders, allowing you to conditionally execute a script.

-PromptLab does not currently support general-purpose flow control directives such as `if`, `else`, `for`, etc. If you need to create a prompt that requires more complex logic, you can use script placeholders to achieve the same result.

 See the table in [Flow Control](#flow-control) for a list of supported directives.